beatsage/announcements/README.md

 # Updates

 Welcome to **Beat Sage v2**!
 We're excited to share a plethora of new features with you all.
 Thanks to all of you who **[supported us on Patreon](https://www.patreon.com/beatsage)** to make this happen 💟.
-Features marked with a 🧪 are experimental.
+Features marked with a 🧪 are experimental; please give us feedback on Discord or by slashing the purple block.
 * (🧪) New Game Mode: **One Saber**
 * (🧪) New Game Mode: **90 Degrees**
 * (🧪) New Song Event: **Obstacles (Walls)**